MaxArt2501/object-observe/readme.md

 Object.observe polyfill
 =======================

 `Object.observe` is a very nice [EcmaScript 7 feature](http://arv.github.io/ecmascript-object-observe/) that has landed on Blink-based browsers (Chrome 36+, Opera 23+) in the [first part of 2014](http://www.html5rocks.com/en/tutorials/es7/observe/).
-Node.js delivers it too in version 0.11.x.
+[Node.js](https://nodejs.org/) delivers it too in version 0.11.x, and it's supported by [io.js](https://iojs.org/) since its first public release.

 In short, it's one of the things web developers wish they had 10-15 years ago: it notifies the application of any changes made to an object, like adding, deleting or updating a property, changing its descriptor and so on.
 It even supports custom events.
 Sweet!